The Old Curiosity Shop: The Old Curiosity Shop

 Other real locations used in the novel include London Bridge, Bevis Marks, Finchley, and Minster-on-Sea.

-It is reported by local Coventry historian David McGrory that Charles Dickens used Coventry's Whitefriers gatehouse in The Old Curiosity Shop.
+It is reported by local Coventry historian David McGrory that Charles Dickens used Coventry's Whitefriars gatehouse in The Old Curiosity Shop.
 This gatehouse building still exists in Much Park Street.

 Adaptations

+Lotta Crabtree performed for years as Nell in Little Nell and the Marchioness.